This topic describes how to create an ACK managed cluster for heterogeneous computing in the Container Service for Kubernetes (ACK) console.

 - Key pair logon

 Set Logon Type to Key Pair.
-If no key pair is available, click create a key pair to create one in the Elastic Compute Service (ECS) console.
+If no key pair is available, click create a key pair to create one in the ECS console.
 For more information, see Create an SSH key pair.
 After the key pair is created, set it as the credential that is used to log on to the cluster.

 - Password logon